phpmyadmin/phpmyadmin/setup.rst

 the end of your configuration file.

-You should **not** copy ``libraries/config.default.php`` over ``config.inc.php`` because the default configuration file is version- specific.
+You should **not** copy ``libraries/config.default.php`` over :file:`config.inc.php` because the default configuration file is version- specific.

 If you have upgraded your MySQL server from a version previous to